Carbon (2018 film)

 Carbon is a 2018 Indian Malayalam-language adventure thriller film written and directed by Venu, starring Fahadh Faasil and Mamta Mohandas.
 The film follows Sebastian and Sameera on their expedition to find a lost treasure deep inside a forest.
 K. U. Mohanan was the cinematographer, while Vishal Bhardwaj and Bijibal composed the songs and the score, respectively.
 Principal photography took place between August and October 2017 in several hilly terrain locations in North Kerala.

-Carbon was released in India on 19 January 2018 to positive response from the critics, particularly praising the visuals and Fahadh Faasil's performance.
+Carbon was released in India on 19 January 2018 to a positive response from the critics, particularly praising the visuals and Fahadh Faasil's performance.
 The film won six Kerala State Film Awards, the most awards for any film for that year.

 Plot

 Sibi is a young adult who wants to make it big in the quickest possible way.
-His search for his goal leads him to be caretaker of a dilapidated palace.
-He plunges into the legends related to the palace and starts to search for treasure hidden somewhere in the surrounding jungle.
+His search for his goal leads him to be the caretaker of a dilapidated palace.
+He plunges into the legends related to the palace and starts searching for a treasure hidden somewhere in the surrounding jungle.